Putting in Place a Python Email Verification Utility

 Command Description

-Insights into Python Email Verification Scripts
+Improving Python Email Verification Methods

-Python Script for Backend Validation
+Python Code for Validation at the Backend

 import dns.resolver